BIG-Denis/sviplib/ramcollection/ramcollection.md

 ### ROM - simple, single-port, 1-cycle

-Read-only memory with syncronous read port with 1 cycle _addr2data_ trip.
+Read-only memory with synchronous read port with 1 cycle _addr2data_ trip.
 Can be initialized from memory file.

 Source located in `rtl/rom_s1p1c.sv`.